arspiewak/frontend-nanodegree-mobile-portfolio/README.md

 ## 2. Delaying above-the-fold loads and processing

-For the pages that use Google analytics, I found an [updated JavaScript tracking snippet](https://developers.google.com/analytics/devguides/collection/analyticsjs/) that loads `analytics.js` aynchronously, getting it out of the critical rendering path.
+For the pages that use Google analytics, I found an [updated JavaScript tracking snippet](https://developers.google.com/analytics/devguides/collection/analyticsjs/) that loads `analytics.js` asynchronously, getting it out of the critical rendering path.

 In the pizzeria page, all of the randomly generated pizza descriptions appear below the fold.
 The only products of `main.js` visible in the initial render/paint are the sliding pizzas.
 So I inlined the generation and painting for those images at the end of `index.html`, and made loading the rest of `main.js` asynchronous.
 Its load was moved to the end of the HTML file to get it out of the way of DOM rendering as much as possible.